anshul4uhh/Delta-demo/README.md

 # to create new branch we use syntax (git checkout -b <branch name>)

 # to delete branch we use syntax (git branch -d <branch-name>)

+# to pull the data from remote to local we use syntax ( git pull origin main )

+# to save the data from differ origin we use syntax ( git push --set-upstream origin <branch>)